International Education Program

 - A President’s Vision - Student Poster Contest

 During the 2013-14 academic year, Humanities Texas will hold a contest for students to design their own President’s Vision posters.
 Each student poster should identify the “vision” of a U.S. president and use explanatory text and primary sources to illustrate how that president pursued that vision during his term(s).
 Any Texas student in grades 6-12 may enter the competition.
 Students may work individually or in groups of up to three.

 - World of 7 Billion Video Contest

-Date: The contest deadline is February 21, 2014
+Date: Submit by February 21, 2014

 Bring technology and creativity into your high school geography classes by incorporating the World of 7 Billion video contest into your syllabi.
-Challenge your students to create a short (60 seconds or less) video illustrating the connection between world population at seven billion and one of the following: climate change, global poverty or water sustainability.
+Challenge your students to create a short (60 seconds or less) video illustrating the connection between world population at seven billion and one of the following: climate change, global poverty, or water sustainability.
 Students can win up to $1,000 and their teachers will receive free curriculum resources.
 Full contest guidelines, resources for research, past winners and more can be found by clicking below.